qige023/Glorex/README.md

 This repository contains the sample code for learning opengl ES 3.0.

-It use framwork code from the OpenGL ES 3.0 Programming Guide by Addison-Wesley Professional.
+It uses framework code from the OpenGL ES 3.0 Programming Guide by Addison-Wesley Professional.

 Examples are inspired by OpenGL ES 3.0 Programming Guide(http://www.opengles-book.com) and Nehe OpenGL's Lesson (http://nehe.gamedev.net/)